Scramble up Helvellyn via Striding Edge

 Due to the popularity of Helvellyn there is a large Pay and Display car park in Glenridding.
 Free parking can also be found along the Greenside Road.

-Scramble up Helvellyn via Striding Edge Route Map and GPX Download
+Scramble up Helvellyn via Striding Edge Ordnance Survey Map and GPX File Download

 Helvellyn and Striding Edge need little introduction – they are perhaps the most famed duo of the Lake District and one of the most spectacular routes in England.
 Helvellyn alone is a superb mountain but the approach along Striding Edge makes for a classic day out.